Selwyn Edge: Personal life

-Edge was born in Concord township, near Sydney, on 29 March 1868; his parents were Alexander Ernest Edge and Annie Charlotte Sharp.
+Edge was born in Concord, New South Wales township, near Sydney, on 29 March 1868; his parents were Alexander Ernest Edge and Annie Charlotte Sharp.
 At age three, he was taken to London where in his teens he competed successfully as a bicycle racer, winning the North Road Cycling Club's 100 Mile Road Race in 1888 and the Westerham Hill climb when he was nineteen.
 One of the English Team and aged 23 he came third in the first Bordeaux–Paris cycle race in 1891.
 He worked for Rudge then Harvey Du Cros as manager of his new Dunlop offices in London.
-In 1892 he married Eleanor Rose Sharp who died sometime before 1917; his second wife, Myra Caroline Martin, whom he married in 1917, had two daughters by him.
+In 1892 he married Eleanor Rose Sharp who died in 1914; his second wife, Myra Caroline Martin, whom he married in 1917, had two daughters by him.

 From 1910 until at least 1922 he resided at Gallops Homestead, Ditchling, Sussex, and from 1912 to 1919, courtesy of his contract with Napiers, he devoted himself to farming.

 He died 12 February 1940 in Eastbourne, Sussex, England.

 Business career

 In 1899, he went into partnership with pioneering motorist Charles Jarrott and Herbert Duncan to found De Dion-Bouton British and Colonial Ltd as importers of cars.
-He had become friends with Montague Napier (of Napier & Son), another keen cyclist, and in 1898 asked Napier to carry out some improvements to his Panhard.
+He had become friends with Montague Napier (of D. Napier & Son), another keen cyclist, and in 1898 asked Napier to carry out some improvements to his Panhard.
 In 1899, along with Harvey du Cros, Edge formed the Motor Vehicle Company Ltd to sell these improved cars, made by Napiers (Edge paid £400, selling at £500), as well as Gladiators and Clément-Panhards, both manufactured in Paris by Adolphe Clément-Bayard.

 In 1907 The Sydney Morning Herald reported: "S. F. Edge (1907), Ltd., has been registered at Somerset House, London, with a capital of £275,000, to carry on the business of motor car, cycle, launch, and flying machine manufacturers."
 He sold his company, S.F.
 Edge Ltd, to Napier in 1912, for £120,000.
 The sale included an agreement not to be involved in motor manufacturing for seven years.
 During this period he devoted himself to farming at Ditchling, Sussex.

 In 1917 he was appointed controller of the agricultural machinery department of the Ministry of Munitions.

 When the embargo on motor manufacturing expired in 1919 he started to build up a shareholding in AC Cars, gaining full control in 1922.
 About 1923 Edge was also managing director of William Cubitt & Company, who had entered the car market with the Cubitt marque, but were out of business by 1925.
 Edge switched the contract for purchasing engines for the AC car from Anzani, where he also sat on the board, to Cubitt, who produced what was essentially a copy of the Anzani design.
 Edge purchased AC cars outright for £135,000 in 1927.
 When AC collapsed in 1929, Edge sold his interest in the company and took no further business interest in the motor industry.